WILD RIVER

 MNPAiR Artist Residency

 Over the coming year, I am collaboratively developing a series of engagements and experiences for park visitors that spark a sense of curiosity, discovery, and belonging, working closely with the Park Naturalist, Sean Hoppes and the rest of the Wild River staff.
-I can’t wait to spend extended time in these quiet, vast, and varied landscapes, and join the conversations, dances, and concerts that happen here everyday.
+It is such a thrill to spend extended time in these quiet, vast, and varied landscapes, and join the conversations, dances, and concerts that happen here everyday.
+During my 2-week onsite residency in February, I started composing and recording new music for this special place, and wrote my first blog post for the residency!
 Stay tuned here for updates and ways to join us!
 I will list events on my upcoming events page, and you can also sign up for email updates here.

-We had such a magical time at the Winter Candlelight Celebration at Wild River State Park on Sat Feb 8, where I presented my Winter Sound Garden near the Visitor Center.
+We had a magical time at the Winter Candlelight Celebration at Wild River State Park on Sat Feb 8, where I presented my Winter Sound Garden near the Visitor Center.
 Click here to see photos and read more about it!
+Then, on April 5, we held the first ever “Maple Syrup Day” at Wild River, featuring the Sugarbush Sound Garden as part of an actual Sugarbush!

-UP NEXT: SAVE THE DATE: Saturday April 5!
+UP NEXT: SAVE THE DATE: Saturday April 26 Earth Fest!

-My Sugarbush Sound Garden has been presented many times, including in far-away places like the UK, Canada, and California, but rarely has it actually been part of an actual SUGARBUSH!
-I’m so excited to share this Sound Garden as part of the Sugarbush and Maple Syrup activities at Wild River State Park this year and to celebrate the Anishinaabe New Year!
+My Sugarbush Sound Garden has been presented many times, including in far-away places like the UK, Canada, and California, but rarely has it been part of an actual SUGARBUSH!
+I’m so excited to share this Sound Garden as part of the Sugarbush and Maple Syrup Day activities at Wild River State Park this year and to celebrate the Anishinaabe New Year!
+Learn how to identify a Sugar Maple Tree and tap it for sap, and experience Ojibwe language and culture with Nashké Games!

 Videos from previous Sound Gardens